 What you don’t want to do is anything hasty.
-In a knee-jerk reaction to the uncertainty during the first lockdown, some of our clients made the decision to pause their digital marketing activities.
+In a knee-jerk reaction to the uncertainty during the first lockdown, some of our clients decided to pause their digital marketing activities.
 What that resulted in was an ‘out of sight, out of mind’ situation for their clients and customers – essentially they went ‘off air’ and lost clients and customers as a result.
-According to analysts Neilson, “brands that go off-air can expect to lose 2% of their long-term revenue each quarter and, when they resume media efforts, it will take 3-5 years to recover equity losses resulting from that downtime.”
+According to analyst Neilson, “brands that go off-air can expect to lose 2% of their long-term revenue each quarter and, when they resume media efforts, it will take 3-5 years to recover equity losses resulting from that downtime.”

-Clients that viewed digital marketing as a long-term strategy over lockdown and didn’t even downsize their budget hit the ground running when the world went back to normal, increasing sales and generating more leads.
+Clients who viewed digital marketing as a long-term strategy over lockdown and didn’t even downsize their budget hit the ground running when the world went back to normal, increasing sales and generating more leads.
 They are now enjoying more success than ever before.